ericspring08/ericspring08/README.md

-### Hello World 👋
+### Hello, I'm Eric Zhang 👋
 I am a fullstack engineer, app developer, data scientist, and student from Dallas, Texas
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend project using React, Nodejs, and Django
 - 🧠 Working on various machine learning projects using pytorch and tensorflow
+- 📱  Building various IOS and Android apps using UIKit, Android Java, and Flutter
 <br>

 ## Connect with me